zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-JSP is not a real template engine.
-JSP templates in themes are rarely used and the recommendation is to use FreeMarker.
+JSP is not a real template engine and is rarely used.
+FreeMarker is the recommended template engine moving forward.

 The removal of JSP templates allows for an increased focus on existing and new template engines.